Anterior cruciate (ACL) injury and reconstruction

 The treatment for repeated giving way (instability) is a cruciate reconstruction operation.
 This is performed arthroscopically (key hole) as a day case procedure.

 Your torn ligament is replaced with a new graft taken from your hamstring tendons or your patella tendon.
 In revision (redo) situations a cadeveric graft may be necessary.
 The position of the reconstructed ligament within the knee is crucial to the prospects of making a full return to sport and normal activities.
-Pete utilizes advanced techniques to ensure that the new ligament is in an anatomic position to give the best possible results from surgery.
+Pete utilizes advanced techniques to ensure that the new ligament is in an anatomic a position to give the best possible results from surgery.

 Hamstrings ACL reconstruction